 The following sibling discounts are available for the tuition fee component of school fees to families who have children attending Diocesan Colleges:

-Diocesan Colleges in the ACT are John Paul College, Merici College, St Clare’s College, St Francis Xavier College and St Mary Mackillop College.
+Diocesan Colleges in the ACT are John Paul II College, Merici College, St Clare’s College, St Francis Xavier College and St Mary Mackillop College.

-Discounts in secondary schools apply upwards with the oldest chid paying the full fee and discounts applied to younger children according to age.
+Discounts in secondary schools apply upwards with the oldest child paying the full fee and discounts applied to younger children according to age.
 Families who have children attending an eligible college other than St Francis Xavier and for whom an appropriate discount has not been applied should pay their entire term account and advise us in writing of the child’s name, date of birth and attending school.
 Adjusting entries will be processed against your next account.

 Where families have students in both Archdiocesan primary and secondary school simultaneously, a 20% discount applies to the eldest primary school child.
 Please contact your primary school for further details.